Top Schools with Athletic Training Programs

 3. California State University - Long Beach

-California State University (CSU) was founded in 1949 and originally named Los Angeles - Orange County State College.
-CSU was ranked fourth best public regional university in the West by U.S. News & World Report in 2011.
-CSU was also named one of the 'Best in the West' colleges by the Princeton Review in 2011.
-CSU offers Bachelor of Science degrees in Athletic Training and Exercise Science and a Master of Science in Exercise Science in their Kinesiology Department.
+California State University (CSU) ranked fourth among public regional universities in the West by U.S. News & World Report in 2011.
+CSU was also named one of the 'Best in the West' colleges by The Princeton Review in the same year.
+Through its Kinesiology Department, CSU offers a Bachelor of Science in Athletic Training and Exercise Science and Master of Science in Exercise Science.

 Ten Good Schools with Athletic Training Programs